 You can also transition seamlessly into the Bachelor of Science in Business program from this Associate of Arts degree program, allowing you to continue growing academically.
-Ask an Enrollment Advisor how this program can help prepare you to get to work.
+Ask an Enrollment Representative how this program can help prepare you to get to work.

 Now you don’t have to wait until graduation to gain skills that employers find valuable.
 The certificate option allows you to move core, job-focused skills toward the front of your degree program and earn certificates to show job competencies.

 *Maryland residents completing this program will earn an Associate of Arts emphasis in Accounting Fundamentals.

 Each state sets forth standards required to be eligible to take the CPA exam and apply for licensure or certification as a CPA.
 While this program was designed with consideration for the standards proposed by the National Association of State Boards of Accountancy (NASBA), University of Phoenix cannot, and will not, provide any assurance that completion of this program will allow a successful student to qualify within the student’s specific jurisdiction.
 Potential applicants should check with the appropriate organization within their jurisdiction to determine if this program, combined with their undergraduate degree and any other specific criteria, meets the requirements to qualify for examination in that specific jurisdiction.
 States frequently change their requirements for examination.
 There is no assurance that at the time of degree completion the specific jurisdiction’s requirements will be consistent with the requirements at the time of admission.